nickmontfort/generative_unfoldings/website/works/Curse-of-Dimensionality/code/README.md

 3. See the *script* folder for licensing of included software libraries.

 ## Thanks ...
-... to MIT CAST and in particular Nick Montfort, Leila Wheatley Kinney, and William Lockett for supporting this project.
+... to MIT CAST and in particular Nick Montfort, Leila Wheatley Kinney, William Lockett, and Brent Bailey for supporting this project.